forio/flow.js/readme.md

 See the full [documentation](https://forio.com/epicenter/docs/public/data_binding_flow_js/) for more details.

 Questions?
-Contact us at support@forio.com.
+Contact us at support@forio.com or file an issue on github!

 ## Getting started with development